Thinkful Bootcamp Review: Career Outcomes, Job Placement, and Cost (2026)

 | Cybersecurity | 6 months | Yes | Network Defense, Threat Detection | $12,000 |

-But here’s what really sets it apart — the career outcomes guarantee.
-If you don’t land a qualifying job within 6 months of graduation and meet all their job search requirements, you can request a tuition refund.
-That’s bold.
+What really sets it apart is the career outcomes guarantee.
+If you do not land a qualifying job within 6 months of graduation and meet the job-search requirements, you can request a tuition refund.

 Thinkful has graduated thousands of students since 2013.
-According to internal reports (and verified data shared on Course Report), over 80% of job-seeking grads find work in their chosen field within 180 days.
-That’s high compared to the average for online bootcamps.
+According to internal reports and verified data shared on Course Report, over 80% of job-seeking grads find work in their chosen field within 180 days.

 Key Concepts